a-nne-h/automatedApproachToGeneratingCardProtocols/03_Implementation/original_programs/README.md

-# Card-Based Cryptography Meets Formal Verification
+# Original Content of the Forked Repository
 This program introduces (computer-aided) formal verification to card-based cryptography by providing a technique which automatically finds new protocols using as few as possible operations and searches for lowest bounds on card-minimal protocols.

 More details are explained in the corresponding [paper](http://eprint.iacr.org/2019/1037).